Mental Health Tips: How To Deal With A Pathological Liar

 Likewise, pathological liars may lie so frequently out of habit that they often can't discern the difference between fact and fiction.
 They're not always able to draw a mental line between conscious lying and delusion, which is why this behavior can harm their well-being as well as their sense of self-respect and sense of morality over time.

-Sometimes, pathological lying occurs because telling the truth, even about seemingly small and simply things, can cause the person to feel somehow vulnerable or lesser.
+Sometimes, pathological lying occurs because telling the truth, even about seemingly small and simple things, can cause the person to feel somehow vulnerable or lesser.
 However, like with pathological lying, in time it can become easier to consistently be honest and tell the truth.

 In the beginning, it's not always easy to detect a pathological liar.
 Oftentimes, they're so good at their craft that they can still have a good job and a decent social life.
 Those who lie often don't typically show the same signs as others who lie, like stopping for a long pause or avoiding eye contact.

-How to manage a pathological liar
+How to deal with a pathological liar

 Being lied to can be upsetting, confusing, and disappointing, especially if the lies come from someone you care about.
 Regardless of where they come from, understanding how you can approach lies without escalating the situation can help you navigate interactions with a pathological liar more successfully.